 – 10g of dried garlic flakes, or 6-8 garlic cloves.

-– 15g of dried onion slices, or 1 medium sized onion, roughly chopped
+– 15g of onion powder, or 1 medium sized onion, roughly chopped

 – 4-5 roma tomatoes, skinned and roughly chopped